 Just like any other marketing channel, a CRM system for email marketing works to procure, nurture, engage, and re-engage subscribers with the help of collected and stored data.
 It proves to be a unified hub for all the collected user details along with their behavioral and preferential data and inputs for every customer lifecycle stage.

 Now your choice might be either one of them, the bottom line is, CRMs are crucial and utilitarian.
-However, scaling email campaigns with the help of CRM can be tricky, but there are certain no-brainer, must-have features that you need to make sure are available in your CRM.
+However, scaling email marketing with the help of CRM campaign management can be tricky, but there are certain no-brainer, must-have features that you need to make sure are available in your CRM.
 Let’s explore what those features are…

 Emails acquire 40x more customer acquisitions than Facebook and Twitter.
 There is so much you can achieve with the help of betterment tools like CRM.
 Data is the future, and when you know how to personalize your users’ email experience with its help, you excel.